 Some general guidelines for when to begin screening mammography include:

 - Women with an average risk of breast cancer.
 Many women begin mammograms at age 40 and have them every one to two years.
 Professional groups differ on their recommendations.
-The American Cancer Society advises women with an average risk to begin screening mammograms yearly at age 45 until age 54, and then continue every two years for at least the next 10 years.
+The American Cancer Society advises women with an average risk to begin screening mammograms yearly at age 45 until age 54, and then continue every two years.
 The U.S. Preventive Services Task Force recommends women start screening every two years starting at age 50 until age 74.
 However, these groups agree that women can choose to be screened starting at age 40.

 - Women with a high risk of breast cancer.
 Women with a high risk of breast cancer may benefit by beginning screening mammograms before age 40.
 Talk to your doctor about evaluating your individual risk of breast cancer.
 Your risk factors, such as a family history of breast cancer or a history of precancerous breast lesions, may lead your doctor to recommend magnetic resonance imaging (MRI) in combination with mammograms.